Endangered Wildlife Conservation

 Occasionally you may have the opportunity to help in other roles including tranquilising and tagging of animals, collaring, relocation and reintroduction, night tracking and plant control.
 This depends on the needs of the reserves and it can’t be predicted when this will take place.

-If staying longer than 2 weeks you will have the opportunity to work on different reserves, transferring to a new location after each 2 week cycle.
+If staying longer than 2 weeks you will have the opportunity to work in up to 3 different locations, you normally transfer to a new location after each 2 week cycle.
 This gives you an amazing opportunity to work with different teams, research objectives and environments.
-You can learn more about each reserve here.
+You can learn more about each location and reserve here.

 The project works in conjunction with internationally recognised organisations such as the WWF and Endangered Wildlife Trust as well as the local conservation authorities.
 It has won multiple awards for its work and is Fair Trade Tourism certified.